nilswalkgp/nfl-gg/content/about/index.md

 ---
 {{< details title="What is this for?" closed="false" >}}

 This site recommends which NFL games might be enjoyable to watch each week based on data about the games published after they are played.
-It's geared towards people with a subscription to NFL Gamepass who have streaming access to all the games at any time.
+It's geared towards people with a subscription withß streaming access to all the games at any time.

 {{< /details >}}